climate-resource/ndc-realisations-2021/README.md

 Code and data related to `Realisation of Paris Agreement pledges may limit warming to just below 2°C`

+The climate quantification runs MAGICCv7.5.4 using the scenario files created in this repository.

 The outputs from this repo are used to produce the interactive NDC factsheets as well as the NDC quantifications.
 There are a few steps involved in extracting timeseries